Marginal vs. Effective Tax Rate: What They Mean — and Why Both Matter

 Knowing the difference between your marginal and effective tax rate helps you:

-• Plan for deductions and credits: Reducing taxable income can keep you in a lower marginal bracket.
+• Plan for tax deductions and credits: Reducing taxable income can keep you in a lower marginal bracket.

 • Understand your overall tax burden: Your effective rate shows the true percentage you pay across all income.

-How To Lower Your Marginal and Effective Tax Rates
+Ways To Reduce Your Tax Rates

 Want to pay less in taxes?
 Here are some legal ways to lower both rates: